ZIP Code Database Alternatives (free & low-cost)

 - Be aware that Census data does not have every ZIP Code (only for General Delivery).
 This misses a large percentage of the ZIPs.

 - Census data is only accurate to the decade.

 - The census bureau uses a ZCTA code (which is ZIP Code like, but not exact as illustrated below) – see www.census.gov/geo/ZCTA/zcta

 Others use straight USPS data.
 It goes without saying, free or low-end data offerings usually can’t bear the overhead of extensive data cleansing (and USPS data is not clean).
 However, we're already assuming that is acceptable in your case, so lets focus on other things to be on the look-out for.

 - Be particularly wary of using old data.
 ZIP Codes change a great deal every month.

-- If a ZIP Code boundary covers more than one city, determine if you need each city listed (~57,000 separate records) -OR- if you only need the primary city for each ZIP Code (normally around 43,000+ records).
+- If a ZIP Code boundary covers more than one city, determine if you need each city listed (~57,000 separate records) -OR- just the primary city for each ZIP Code (normally around 43,000+ records).
 Most locators and address validation utilities need the former (57k recs).

 - Most low-end latitude and longitude centroids are based on geometric calculations - meaning they could fall in the middle of forestry land, large lakes, parks (e.g. Central Park) where no people live for miles.
 According to your needs, that may be fine for you.
-If you need population based centers, you will probably need commercial data (see our ZIP Codes with Lat/Lon; click the ‘more details’ tab at the top for an explanation of this topic).
+If you need population based centers, you will probably need commercial data (see our ZIP Codes with Lat/Lon).